-Changes in financial assets that are not realised due to the borrower's financial difficulties (i.e. commercial renegotiations) are generally analysed as the early repayment of the old loan, which is derecognised, followed by the introduction of a new loan under market conditions.
+Changes in financial assets that are not realised due to the borrower's financial difficulties, nor in the context of moratoria (i.e. commercial renegotiations) are generally analysed as the early repayment of the old loan, which is derecognised, followed by the introduction of a new loan under market conditions.
+They consist of resetting the loan rate to market conditions, with the client being able to change credit institutions and not being in financial difficulty.